 No, you don't!
 Even if you aren't able to code beforehand, you can attend workshops, learn some code, and still submit a project.

 At some point, Freddy had a cheesy description here.
-However, we can't seem to decide what Freddy is, so we'll just say he's that one duck you keep seeing around incomplete parts of this website.
+However, we can't seem to decide what Freddy is, so we'll just say he's that one duck you keep seeing around of this website.

 Adam is a senior at Centennial High School.
 He participates in a variety of Mock Trial, business, and computer science clubs and organizations.
 He also plays percussion in a number of school bands.
 In his free time, he enjoys computer science, food, and music.